Dougram in brief

 I wrote this because I wanted a better understanding of how the Japanese animation industry operated in the mature phase that followed decades of expansion and successful integration with the toy industry, when it had just begun to turn toward audiences other than children.
-More specifically, I wanted to see how the medium of animation and the uncommonly high pressure of the industry shaped and distorted the writing of science fiction at the level of the plot.
+I wanted to see how the medium of animation and the uncommonly high pressure of this industry shaped and distorted the writing of science fiction at the level of the plot.

 I picked Dougram because it was largely new to me and I was already familiar with its director, Takahashi Ryōsuke.
-His next work, Votoms, had fascinated me as good writing in outline, over-extended in its expansion and implementation.
+His next work, Votoms, had fascinated me as good writing in outline, over-extended in its implementation.
 Like Votoms, Dougram takes the half-digested example of Mobile Suit Gundam (1979) and attempts mass production.

 A more personal reason is that my father once gave me a model kit of the Dougram itself after a trip abroad, long before he or I knew that Japanese animation existed.